 Screening Potential Adopters

-- Make a list of what you feel is important for your dog or cat.
+- Make a list of what you feel is important for your pet.
 Review the list and be realistic – no home will be perfect but you should come up with an idea of what you are looking for and why.
 A good home is one in which your pet will receive love, attention, veterinary care, and proper access to food and water.
 The potential owner should be looking to make your pet part of their family.

 - Pay a visit.
 Whenever possible, bring your animal to their home.
 It is a good idea to have prospective owners meet your pet and also for you to see their apartment or home in order to see the environment your pet will be living in and how he/she reacts.